 Adding a group to an existing user works and does not produce an error.

-Updated by Jens Groh almost 4 years ago
+Updated by Jens Groh over 5 years ago

 Jim Pingle: pardon me for jumping in, but is that happening only on the slave via XMLRPC or is that happening on the master?
 We were encountering a problem that the sudo package won't recognize users being in the admins group when those were added after the sudo package installation.
 Users installed before (or I think before a reboot) could 'sudo' correclty while newly created ones get the "sudo blah incident reported ;)" message.
 Could that perhaps be related to this?
 If you don't think so, should I open a bug here or elsewhere for the sudo package?